DPDK/dpdk/doc/guides/windows_gsg/intro.rst

 of any individual patch series.
 The goal is to be able to run any DPDK application natively on Windows.

-The :doc:`../contributing/abi_policy` cannot be respected for Windows.
-Minor ABI versions may be incompatible because function versioning is not supported on Windows.
+The :doc:`../contributing/abi_policy` does not apply to the Windows build, as function versioning is not supported on Windows, therefore minor ABI versions may be incompatible.